 On the Santa Fe River west of where the Ichetucknee River joins the Santa Fe you’ll find more power boats.
 The last two mile stretch of the Santa Fe to the Suwannee is wider and sometimes windier you’ll find many powerboats.
 Along the way on the Santa Fe you may see wildlife including deer, otter, turtles, snakes, alligators, manatees and many different birds.
 This area is excellent for fishing and bird watching.
 The terrain includes swamp, sand hills, flatwoods and hardwood hammocks.

-Gilchrist County has some of the finest fresh water spring diving to be found anywhere, including world class cave diving that attracts people from all over the earth.
-Gilchrist County alone has more springs than any other area the same size in the world.
+Gilchrist County has some of the finest freshwater springs, first-class dive locations in the world, which attracts people from all over the earth.
+Gilchrist County alone has more springs than any other area the same size on the planet.

 Blue Springs – Diving is not permitted at this cluster known as Blue Springs, but a mask and snorkel are all that’s required for good look at the fish and swaying plant life that inhabit the 20-foot deep pool.